-- 2.23 In addition to the right to request environmental information under the EIRs, information held by the Group can also be accessed under other legislation, most notably the General Data Protection Regulation (EU) 2016/679 and FOISA. - 2.24 If employees receive a request for information which relates to the General Data Protection Regulation (EU) 2016/679 or FOISA and if employees are unable to routinely deal with the request in the course of their normal duties, please inform the Corporate Services Officer in the first instance.
+- 2.23 In addition to the right to request environmental information under the EIRs, information held by the Group can also be accessed under other legislation, most notably the retained EU law version of the General Data Protection Regulation ((EU) 2016/679) (EU GDPR) as it forms part of the law of Scotland by virtue of section 3 of the European Union (Withdrawal) Act 2018 and FOISA. - 2.24 If employees receive a request for information which relates to the retained EU law version of the General Data Protection Regulation ((EU) 2016/679) (EU GDPR) as it forms part of the law of Scotland by virtue of section 3 of the European Union (Withdrawal) Act 2018. or FOISA, they must inform the Freedom of Information Lead in the first instance.